mattmakai/fullstackpython.com/source/content/pages/10-misc/1007-future-directions.markdown

     1. [Caching](/caching.html)
     1. [Web security](/web-application-security.html)

-* Create learning checklists for every section where it makes sense.
-The remaining sections that need checklists are

-    1. web application security

-* After those updates are done I'll go back through and apply visuals to each section to make them easier to read and understand.
+After those updates are done I'll go back through and apply visuals to each section to make them easier to read and understand.

 ### That's what coming.
 What would you like to learn right now?